-There are many different reasons why you may want to learn how to make a blockchain— you may be building a fintech application, creating a supply chain management solution, making tokenized digital assets, exploring blockchain gaming, or leveraging blockchain for secure records management.
+There are many different reasons why you may want to learn how to make a blockchain— you may be building a DeFi application, creating a blockchain supply chain solution, making tokenized digital assets with non-fungible tokens, or leveraging blockchain for secure records management.
 Whatever your target use case is, you’ll need to learn how to make a blockchain before developing the perfect solution.

 Broadly speaking, there are 4 ways to adopt blockchain technology: you can code a new blockchain protocol from scratch, fork an existing blockchain’s source code, submit code to a single-chain smart contract platform, or you can make a blockchain on a multi-chain platform.